foerster-werbung/ocb/README.md

     environment:
       - OCB_SEED=true
 ```
-to apply the `odb seed` command once.
+to apply the `odb seed` command once during the init phase.

 ### Scheduler and Queues

- To enable a scheduler for OcbtoberCMS just add `OCB_CRON=true` to your `docker-composer.yaml` file.
+ To enable a scheduler for Ocbtober CMS just add `OCB_CRON=true` to your `docker-composer.yaml` file.

  ```
      environment: